LET YOUR FREAK FLAG FLY: WHY YOUR BRAND NEEDS PERSONALITY

 Talk about your solutions and systems so they can see that how you work is consistent with their own values.

-It’s a tough concept to get for some business owners.
-Many have never considered the fact that a business needs a “personality” in the first place.
+It’s a tricky concept to get for some business owners.
+Many have never considered that a business needs a “personality” in the first place.

-But the concept is important to organizational branding – especially when it comes to social media strategy, where a little personality can go a long way.
+But the concept is vital to organizational branding, especially for social media strategy, where a little personality can go a long way.